 All, Facility Management

 Every building – be it residential, commercial, schools, hotels, restaurants and hotels, produces substantial amounts of materials and waste.
-Hence the facility team needs to focus on managing the same in the most optimum manner.
+Hence the facility Management team needs to focus on managing the same in the most optimum manner.
 So, What measures shall be taken into consideration for waste management of commercial and residential buildings?

 Reducing waste depends upon the occupant’s activities; however it is the layout of the building and the occupants’ intentions that determine the extent to which waste can be effectively managed.
-The facilities services team plays a key role in helping with the effective recycling and management of waste through various practices:
+The Integrated facilities Management services team plays a key role in helping with the effective recycling and management of waste through various practices:

 • Enabling all apartments to separately store dry and wet waste via two separate garbage bins

 • Educating the occupants of the premises about segregation of wet and dry waste at source